Himalayan fossil hoax: Reactions

 The only collaborator to stand up for Gupta was Waterhouse.
 Calling Talent's accusation "A case of exaggeration", Waterhouse stated that Gupta's specimens were definitely collected from the Himalayas.
 He asserted that the Himalayan research was reported with accurate locations, as he had verified the fossils and explored the fossil sites himself.
 He criticised Talent for never examining the actual fossils first-hand, and Ahluwalia for misrepresenting some of the reports.
 He defended Gupta by saying there could have been a bit of sloppy field and laboratory work but no fraudulent intention, while admitting that Gupta's geological descriptions (stratigraphy) were "often too coarse and too rushed."
 Commenting in Nature, he wrote: "The 'case' against Gupta is remarkably rich in bold metaphors and unproven assertions, and somewhat thin in scientific analysis."

-Panjab University issued a circular in 1990 that "it is interested not in brushing the controversy under the carpet, but arriving at the truth."
+Panjab University issued a circular in 1990, saying it was "interested not in brushing the controversy under the carpet, but arriving at the truth."
 It sought help from major authorities including the University Grants Commission, Indian Council of Medical Research, Indian National Science Academy, Council of Scientific and Industrial Research, Wadia Institute of Himalayan Geology, Department of Science and Technology, and Geological Survey of India.
 Then in March that year, the university took a controversial decision by instituting a scientific expedition team, to be led by Gupta.
 The Geological Society of India was disappointed by the proposal, commenting: "We fail to understand why Gupta should have been asked to lead the expedition.
 Besides, it is beyond our comprehension as to how allegations of recycling can be proved or disproved in the field."

 The Geological Society of India and the Society for Scientific Values independently investigated the case and submitted their reports to Panjab University in December 1990.
 In February 1991, the university accepted the allegations and Gupta was temporarily suspended from service in February 1991.
 The report of the Society for Scientific Values was kept confidential.
 (Note: Jayaraman mistook Geological Survey of India for Geological Society of India.)
 The Indian National Science Academy also conducted an independent investigation but failed to come up with coherent findings.